seL4/docs/projects/hardware_hacks/index.md

 1. As far as possible, boot everything on power-up via DHCP and TFTP
-2. Connect a debug serial port via a [LevelConverter](LevelConverter) to a Lantronix serial concentrator.
+2. Connect a debug serial port via a [Level Converter](level-converter) to a Lantronix serial concentrator.
 An ETS16P for example provides 16 RS422/RS232 ports, and can be obtained for less than $100 on eBay.